angelcasado/angelcasado.github.io/about.md

 I'm a software developer from Miami.
 I build REST API backend services and iOS apps on the frontend.
 Every once in a while I take to the design side of things.
 I'm also a huge fan of basketball, unix, cooking, and keeping things simple.

-Founder of [Nocturne](http://nocturne.digital), where we create iOS apps and REST APIs.
-We are currently booked for the time being.
+Founder of [Nocturne](http://nocturne.digital), where we create solid iOS apps and services.

-Latest work and projects are on the way, please excuse the mess.

 ## Contact
 Email me at [hello@angelcasado.net](mailto:hello@angelcasado.net).